chipmc/LoRA-Particle-Gateway/README.md

 * No Alert Context
 * Currently does not check for sensorType before sending the alert and alertContext
 * Initiates recalibration for a sensor.
 Often used after setting different sensor configuration values or a new zoneMode.

+**Alert Code 12 - Gateway override to occupancyNet value of a node.**
+* Alert Context - occupancyNet(int16_t)
+* Sets the value of the current net count to the value sent in the alert context on the data acknowledgement.

 ## Particle Function Commands